 • to consider every candidate for appointment or replacement of any member of the Supervisory Board or the Executive Board;

-• to prepare in good time the recommendations for the replacement of the Chairman and members of the Executive Board, as well as of the Chairman of the Supervisory Board;
+• to prepare a succession plan for members of the Executive Board and the Chairman of the Supervisory Board;

 • to discuss the independence of Supervisory Board members;

 • to review the balance of the composition of the Supervisory Board in particular in accordance with the shareholding and gender distribution;

 • to annually evaluate the Board’s work in order to help draft the Chairman of the Supervisory Board’s report on corporate governance;